kingkashka/kingkashka/README.md

 💾 🖥️ Hi there, I'm Nicholas Keyes!🖥️ 💾

-**kingkashka/kingkashka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 I’m a Fullstack Software Developer with expertise in JavaScript, React, and Node.js.
 Before diving into software development, I served as an air traffic controller in the US Army, where I developed strong problem-solving and critical-thinking skills.
-After dedicating over 1,000 hours to a rigorous coding bootcamp, I'm excited to contribute to innovative projects and collaborate within dynamic teams.
+I’m believe in laying a solid foundation for projects to ensure we’re always heading in the right direction and never lose sight of the end goal.

 <br/>
 <h1 style="width: 100%;"></h1>